 People are a business’s most important asset.
 However, it’s harder than ever to attract and retain top talent in today’s labor market.
 The market favors employees, and people aren’t willing to put up with toxic environments or stagnating companies.
-Thus, businesses need to create a workplace that keeps employees happy and engaged.
+Thus, businesses need to create a modern workplace that keeps employees happy and engaged.
 So, what do people want?

 Gone are the days when businesses could offer a slightly higher wage and expect employees to flock to them.
 People are looking past salary to other benefits, like remote work capabilities.
 In fact, in a FlexJobs survey, 52% of men and 60% of women stated they would quit if they could not continue to work remotely.
 Remote work has gone from a nice perk to an expectation.
 And this shift has compelled businesses to adapt their technology and workplaces to accommodate changing expectations.